rebecca1230/IntrotoIM/midtermProject/journal.md

 The players can choose four 3 types of tournaments, classified by the number of goals needed to win the game: (1) 7 goals; (2) 9 goals; (3) 11 goals.

 ## 2/18(Thursday)
-Spent a while researching on how to avoid Processing crash in the long term.
+Spent a while researching how to avoid the Processing crash in the long term.
 The following is the error message of the crash:

 ![](error_message.png)

 ## 2/19(Friday)
-Rather than dive into coding, I first spent some time on reviewing Lecture notes and scrutinizing codes of the art and games done with Processing, because I thought I should get myself more familiar with the Processing functions.
+Rather than dive into coding, I first spent some time reviewing Lecture notes and scrutinizing codes of the art and games done with Processing, because I thought I should get myself more familiar with the Processing functions.
 Once I have a stronger foundation on familiarizing the overall program structure, I may avoid stuck on daunting debugging.

 ## 2/20(Saturday)
 1. Reviewed the map function to see how that may allow me to create strikers.
 2. Checked out the codes of some games created by others on https://openprocessing.org/curation/25/
-3. Discovered the code for game *Catch the Flag* worth learning.
+3. Discovered the code for the game *Catch the Flag* worth learning.
 **Inspiration**
 Seeing how the *Catch the Flag* game did not have players use the mouse, I am inspired to have both players using keys to be fair for everyone.
 Player 1 will use the key "WSAE" as "up, down, left, right", whereas Player 2 will use the actual "up down left right" keys for playing.